ken0225/Framework-of-Robust-Transmission-Design-for-IRS-Aided-MISO-Communications/Readme.md

 # Framework-of-Robust-Transmission-Design-for-IRS-Aided-MISO-Communications

-This is a code package is related to the follow scientific article:
+This code package is related to the follow scientific article:

 ## G. Zhou, C. Pan, H. Ren, K. Wang and A. Nallanathan, "[A Framework of Robust Transmission Design for IRS-Aided MISO Communications With Imperfect Cascaded Channels](https://ieeexplore.ieee.org/abstract/document/9180053)," in IEEE Transactions on Signal Processing, vol. 68, pp. 5092-5106, 2020